 In this unit, you'll cover:

-- Communication Categories: The three types of written communication under FINRA Rule 2210 (retail, institutional, correspondence), plus how public appearances differ
+- Communication Categories: The three types of written communication (retail, institutional, correspondence) under the FINRA communications rule, plus how public appearances differ

 - Content Standards and Prohibitions: What communications must include, what they must avoid, and the critical tax-deferred vs. tax-free distinction